tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-05-20-gradle-settings-in-jenkinsfile.markdown

 The default location of the `gradle.properties` file is `~/.gradle`.
 This is due to the environment variable `GRADLE_USER_HOME` usually set to `~/.gradle`.
-For custom location of `~/.gradle`, ensure that the variable `GRADLE_USER_HOME` set accordingly.
+For custom location of `gradle.properties` (i.e., other than `~/.gradle`), ensure that the variable `GRADLE_USER_HOME` is set accordingly.

-However, similar to Maven, for Jenkins pipeline automation, it is not safe to store credentials in plain text file `gradle.properties`.
+However, similar to Maven, for Jenkins pipeline automation, it is not safe to store credentials in plain text file `gradle.properties`, no matter how "hidden" its location is.
 For that purpose, you should use the following Groovy code:

 ``` groovy Nexus authentication for Gradle in Jenkinsfile.